hl7dk/kl-gateway-rehab/input/pagecontent/StructureDefinition-klgateway-140-planned-intervention-intro.md

 CarePlan.basedOn referes to the care-pathway or plan, that this intervention is part of.
 It is mandatory to report for plannend interventions with a treatment focus.
 See which intervention codes appply in the invariant klgateway-140-intervention-1.
 It is optional for Interventions of type 'Opfølgning'.

+activity.detail.extension[deliveryType] details whether the intervention is delivered in a group or individually.

 ### Conversions between Danish information model and FHIR-profile

 Nedenstående tabel oversætter mellem de attributter der er defineret i den fælleskommunale informationsmodel (FKI), definerer kort den enkelte attribut på dansk og specificere hvilke af FHIR-profilens atributter der skal bruges til specifikation af indholdet